joshfinnie/joshfinnie.com/src/pages/blog/current-thoughts-of-mobile-website-support.md

 I was surprised that almost 50% of my blog post's readership was from a mobile device.
 This version of the blog was the first time that I tried to take mobile users into consideration and I am glad I did!

-The use of mobile devices as the primary mode of consumption is only going to increase.
+The use of mobile devices as the primary mode of content consumption is only going to increase.
 I am already noticing that my life revolves around my mobile phone for sites like Reddit.
 If you are heading into a redesign of your blog, please try a CSS framework like TailwindCSS.
 It will give you the leverage to design a site both for mobile and desktop users at the same time.